No Man is an Island

-“Mapping The Issue” selected for Prism’s “In Search of (im)Possibilities” exhibition held online due to Covid-19.
+“Mapping The Issue” selected for Prism’s “In Search of (im)Possibilities” exhibition held online due to covid.

 “Global Issue” selected as part of Covent-19, online group exhibition, curated by Faryl Arif & Nadin Hassan

-“School Trip” part of my exhibit T is for Textiles, invited exhibtion curated by John Stokes, Rheged art centre, Penrith.
+“School Trip”, T is for Textiles, invited exhibition curated by John Stokes, Rheged art centre, Penrith. (cancelled due to covid)

 “Future Political Weapon” & “Political Weapon” selected for The Future is… open exhibition, Convenience gallery, Birkenhead.